If you try, sometimes, you just might find, you get what you need!

 Ah, the parties.
 Since our rally ended a week before All Hallows Eve, Jean brilliantly turned our Victory Banquet into a Halloween Party.
 We all had to come costumed as My Favorite Car.
 Almost everyone got into the spirit, appearing in a wild variety of costumes and standing up in front of the group to explain their meanings.
 It sounds silly, but it was hilarious fun.

 Everyone earns a trophy at a Vintage Rallies event, but some are larger than others.
-Our most important awards are the Car of the Rally, which this year went to Martin Gruss for his impeccable 1955 Jaguar XK-140 DHC, the Drive of the Rally, which this year went to David Coleman for his high-speed professionalism behind the wheel of a Porsche 911 and the Spirit of the Rally, which went to delightfully enthusiastic Stephanie Origer.
+We have several most important awards.
+Firstly, the the Car of the Rally, which this year went to Martin Gruss for his impeccable 1955 Jaguar XK-140 DHC.
+Secondly, the Drive of the Rally, which this year went to David Coleman.
+This is for his high-speed professionalism behind the wheel of a Porsche 911.
+Lastly, the Spirit of the Rally, which went to delightfully enthusiastic Stephanie Origer.

 From the prizes, we segued into a charity auction to benefit people in West Virginia, devastated by flooding last June.
 Since Mountain Mille has rallied through Greenbrier County for a dozen years and is heading back there in 2017, we’ve come to have a special feeling for the mountains of West Virginia.

-Florida artist Karen Barrow generously agreed to paint a portrait of four rallyists’ cars in return for their donations to Greater Greenbrier Long-term Recovery Committee 501(c)(3), plus we had a stack of classic posters donated by Tony Singer of VintageAutoPosters.com and a variety of other automotive collectibles to auction.
+Florida artist Karen Barrow generously agreed to paint a portrait of four rallyists’ cars in return for their donations to Greater Greenbrier Long-term Recovery Committee 501(c)(3).
+Additionally, we had a stackof classic posters donated by Tony Singer of VintageAutoPosters.com.
+Lastly, a variety of other automotive collectibles to auction.
 Eric Minoff, from our sponsor Bonhams, served as a highly-entertaining professional auctioneer.

-Over the years, Vintage Rallies has raised more than $2-million for North American charities, and this year’s Mountain Mille added substantially to that total thanks to our generous sponsors, rallyists and the fact that as we have for 24 years, whatever is left after Jean and I pay the bills goes to charity.
+Over the years, Vintage Rallies has raised more than $2-million for North American charities.
+This year’s Mountain Mille added substantially to that total thanks to our generous sponsors, rallyists and the fact that as we have for 24 years, whatever is left after Jean and I pay the bills goes to charity.

 Heading West in 2017